renishdsouza/Hospital-Management-System/README.md

 Building a Hospital Management System for our course project using **PostgreSQL**, **Node.js**, **Express.js**, **EJS**, and more.

 > 📁 Only the `backend` folder contains the files necessary to run the project.
-All other files outside this folder are not part of the backend.
+All other files outside this folder are not required.

 ---